 container-suseconnect (https://github.com/SUSE/container-suseconnect) is a plugin available in all SLE Base Container Images that ship with Zypper.
 When the plugin detects the host's SUSE Linux Enterprise Server registration credentials, it uses them to give the container access the SUSE Linux Enterprise repositories.
-This includes additional modules and previous package versions that are not part of the free SLE_BCI repository.
+This includes additional modules providing access to all packages included in SLES.